Protect Your Gums! The Link Between Periodontal Disease and Systemic Health.

 Avoid smoking and the use of tobacco, as it can expedite the development of plaque buildup in the mouth.
 In fact, some smokers with periodontal disease are resistant to some forms of treatment because of this habit.

-Physicians and dentists have argued for many years that there is a direct correlation between oral health and overall health.
+Physicians and dentists have studied whether there is a direct correlation between oral health and overall health for many years.
 Inflammation of the gums caused by periodontal disease can cause bacteria from plaque to intensify.
 Because gums are full of blood vessels, the disruption of this sensitive layer allows bacteria to directly enter the bloodstream.

 Recent studies, like this one, show that the condition of periodontal disease can lead to other serious systemic issues in the body.
 These include cardiovascular disease, type 2 diabetes, adverse pregnancy outcomes (such as premature birth), and osteoporosis.